Skip to main content

 4. Track sleep latency.
 Use your Oura, Apple Watch, or even a sleep journal to track how long it takes to fall asleep.
 Compare night 1 to night 14.

 5. Reassess at 14 days.
 If sleep latency dropped and morning energy improved, hold the dose.
-If nothing changed, raise the dose to 600 mg or talk with us about a different tool.
+If nothing changed, raise the dose to 600 mg or book a visit to discuss a different tool.

 Key Takeaways

-• Valerian quiets the racing mind, not the body.
+1. Valerian quiets the racing mind by modulating GABA-A receptors gently and without dependence.
 It is best for the "tired but wired" pattern.

-• Do not combine with alcohol or sedatives.
+3. Do not combine with alcohol, prescription sleep medications, or benzodiazepines.
 That stacking effect is the main safety risk.

 Scientific References